South Dakota Recording Laws: Consent Rules and Penalties

 When Is It Illegal?

-Recording is illegal in South Dakota when:
+Recording becomes illegal in South Dakota when:

-- You’re not a party to the conversation and don’t have consent
+- You are not a party to the conversation and do not have consent from any participant

-- Recording in areas with reasonable expectation of privacy (bathrooms, changing rooms)
+- You record in areas with a reasonable expectation of privacy (bathrooms, changing rooms, bedrooms)

-- You’re disclosing or using illegally obtained recordings
+- You disclose or use illegally obtained recordings

 What About Recording in Your Own Home?

-You can record conversations in your own home if you’re participating.
+You can record conversations in your own home as long as you are participating.
 However, you cannot:

 - Plant a hidden device and leave to record others without being present

-- Record guests in areas with privacy expectations (bathrooms, guest bedrooms)
+- Record guests in areas where they have privacy expectations (bathrooms, guest bedrooms)

 - Record intimate activities without consent